-Associate of Arts with Developmental Courses
+Associate in Arts with Developmental Courses

-First Semester Credits Second Semester Credits Writing: ENGL 100 or 101Enroll in the appropriate English course as determined by your placement test or previous academic records in college-level work.
-3 Writing: ENGL 101 or 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures Please note that if you enroll in PSY 201-202, then you shouldn't enroll in PSY 210 (and vice-versa).
-PHIL 101 and 203 require a co-requisite of MATH 101 and ENG 101.
-3-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Quantitative and Symbolic Reasoning MATH 100A or 100B or 101 Enroll in the math course as determined by your placement test or previous academic records in college-level work.
-3 Quantitative and Symbolic Reasoning 3 Choose at least one course from the Transfer Core Course List Ineligible for Investigation of the Natural World 3 Investigation of the Natural World BIO 101 and 101 L or CHEM 101 and 101L (if co-requisites are met) OR choose at least one course from the Transfer Core Courses List (if requirements are not met) 3-4 Foreign Language 3-4 Foreign Language 3-4
+FIRST SEMESTER CREDITS SECOND SEMESTER CREDITS Writing: ENGL 100 or 101Enroll in the appropriate English course as determined by your placement test or previous academic records in college-level work.
+3 Writing: ENGL 101 or 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures.
+PHIL 101 and 203 require a co- requisite of ENGL 101 3-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Quantitative and Symbolic Reasoning MATH 100A or 100B or 101Enroll in the math course as determined by your placement test or previous academic records in college-level work.
+3 Quantitative and Symbolic Reasoning 3 Choose at least one course from the Transfer Core Course List Ineligible for Investigation of the Natural World 3 Investigation of the Natural World BIO 101 and 101 L or CHEM 101 and 101L (if corequisites are met) OR choose at least one course from the Transfer Core Courses List(if requirements are not met) 3-4 Foreign Language 3-4 Foreign Language 3-4